 Comply with a legal or regulatory obligation means processing your personal data where it is necessary for compliance with a legal or regulatory obligation that we are subject to.

-- HM Revenue & Customs, regulators and other authorities based in the United Kingdom or the United States who require reporting of processing activities in certain circumstances.
+- HM Revenue & Customs, regulators and other authorities based in the UK or the United States who require reporting of processing activities in certain circumstances.

 YOUR LEGAL RIGHTS